johanberntsson/PunyInform/README.md

 ## Status

-We have released version 1.0.
-We are about to release version 1.1 which fixes a number of bugs from release 1.0.
+We have released version 1.1 which fixes a number of bugs from release 1.0.
 Please check releasenotes.txt for more details.

 If you are interested in our progress, please star or follow the project here on Github.
+Announcements are made on https://twitter.com/FRamsberg and on https://intfiction.org/c/authoring/inform-6-and-7/19

 You can see the manual on our [wiki](https://github.com/johanberntsson/PunyInform/wiki/Manual).